jitendrakyadav/pgmsolutions/readme.txt

 	       -b is used to do the same forcefully */
       b.
 After creating hotfix/myhotfixbranch branch, complete your task and create PR to review and merge the same to master branch.
-      d.
+      c.
 Hotfix branch originates from master branch and merge back to master branch as well as to develop branch.
-      e.
+      d.
 The one exception to the rule here is that, when a release branch currently exists, the hotfix changes need to be merged into that release branch, instead of develop.
          Back-merging the hotfix into the release branch will eventually result in the hotfix being merged into develop too, when the release branch is finished.
 	 If work in develop immediately requires this hotfix and cannot wait for the release branch to be finished, we may safely merge the hotfix into develop.
-      f.
+      e.
 Lifetime: Hotfix branch exists as long as fixing the bug is in progress.